Dune (1984 film): Plot

 Paul and Jessica survive the attack and escape into the deep desert, where they are given sanctuary by a sietch of Fremen.
 Paul assumes the Fremen name Muad'Dib and emerges as the messiah for whom the Fremen have been waiting.
-He teaches them to use Weirding Modules — sonic weapons developed by House Atreides — and targets spice mining.
-Over the next two years, spice production is nearly halted.
+He teaches them to use Weirding Modules—sonic weapons developed by House Atreides—and targets spice mining.
+Over the next two years, spice production is nearly halted due to Paul's raids.
 The Spacing Guild informs the Emperor of the deteriorating situation on Arrakis.

 Paul falls in love with young Fremen warrior Chani.
 Jessica becomes the Fremen's Reverend Mother by ingesting the Water of Life, a deadly poison, which she renders harmless by using her Bene Gesserit abilities.
-As an after effect of this ritual, Jessica's unborn child, Alia, later emerges from the womb with the full powers of an adult Bene Gesserit Reverend Mother.
+As an after-effect of this ritual, Jessica's unborn child, Alia, later emerges from the womb with the full powers of an adult Bene Gesserit Reverend Mother.
 In a prophetic dream, Paul learns of the plot by the Emperor and the Guild to kill him.
 When Paul's dreams suddenly stop, he drinks the Water of Life and has a profound psychedelic trip in the desert.
-He gains powerful psychic powers and the ability to control the sandworms, which he realizes are the spice's source.
+He gains powerful psychic abilities and the ability to control the sandworms, which he realizes are the spice's source.

 The Emperor amasses a huge invasion fleet above Arrakis to wipe out the Fremen and regain control of the planet.
-He has Rabban beheaded and summons Baron Harkonnen to explain why spice mining has stopped.
-Paul launches a final attack against the Harkonnens and the Emperor's Sardaukar at Arrakeen, the capital city.
+He has the Baron's older nephew Glossu "The Beast" Rabban beheaded and summons the Baron to explain why spice mining has stopped.
+Paul launches a final attack against the Harkonnen and the Emperor's Sardaukar at Arrakeen, the capital city.
 Riding atop sandworms and brandishing sonic weapons, Paul's Fremen warriors easily defeat the Emperor's legions.
-Paul's sister Alia assassinates the Baron Harkonnen.
-Paul confronts the Emperor and fights Feyd-Rautha in a duel to the death.
+Alia assassinates the Baron while Paul confronts the Emperor and fights the Baron's younger nephew Feyd-Rautha in a duel to the death.
 After killing Feyd, Paul demonstrates his newfound powers and fulfills the Fremen prophecy by causing rain to fall on Arrakis.
 Alia declares him to be the Kwisatz Haderach.